mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-docker.md

 You have the option to use the secure Ledger hardware wallet or simply use a local, unencrypted software key (a.k.a. soft key).
 The secure Ledger hardware wallet is the recommended option for mainnet baking.

-You will have to first fund your baker address with enough tez (6000 minimum) to cover the bond requirement.
-You can do this by sending tez from your main account or exchange to the baker address.
+You will have to first fund your baker address with enough mav (6000 minimum) to cover the bond requirement.
+You can do this by sending mav from your main account or exchange to the baker address.

 #### (Option 1 - RECOMMENDED) Import Ledger key to MavBake signer
    ```